 Sign in here to update your member information.

-Project CORE: Coordinating Optimal Referral Experiences―Implementing eConsults and Enhanced Referrals, aims to improve quality of care and the patient experience while reducing the overall cost of care by enhancing communication and coordination between primary care and specialty physicians.
-Through the CORE model, developed and piloted at the University of California, San Francisco (UCSF),
+Project CORE: Coordinating Optimal Referral Experiences―Implementing eConsults and Enhanced Referrals, aims to improve the quality of care and the patient experience while reducing the overall cost of care by enhancing communication and coordination between primary care and specialty physicians.
+Through the Project CORE model, developed and piloted at UCSF,

-- Patients will have improved access to care with fewer unnecessary tests and visits;
+- Patients have improved access to care with fewer unnecessary tests and visits;

-- Specialists will receive clear clinical questions with necessary pre-referral evaluation completed, providing more efficient referrals.
+- Specialists receive clear clinical questions with necessary pre-referral evaluation completed, providing more efficient referrals.

-To learn more about the CMMI collaborative and the program's objectives, please read the Project CORE overview .
+To learn more about the model, please view the Project CORE Overview .

 - Review recent research on eConsults and eReferrals